 This post may contain affiliate links.
 Full disclosure here.

 Slate flooring is one of the most popular natural stone flooring options.
 It is long-lasting and durable if properly maintained.
 Slate is frequently utilized in high-traffic areas of the home, such as the kitchen.

 One of the reasons why many homeowners prefer slate floors is because they require less upkeep and cleaning.
-Due to dust and filth, hardwood, tile, and laminate floors require more regular cleaning.
+Due to dirt and filth, hardwood, tile, and laminate floors require more regular cleaning.

-Fine slate stone can only be found underground and must be mined.
+Fine slate stone can only be found underground and needs to be mined.
 A less expensive slate can be discovered near or on the ground’s surface.
 However, just because something is less expensive does not imply that it is inferior.
 Simply said, it is less expensive to extract.